Updated on 3rd August 2021

 |Purchaser Identity Information:|

-facial image (all territories except Germany), Government issued ID image, your voice, social media information, payment transaction information, bank information
+facial image, Government issued ID image, your voice, social media information, payment transaction information, bank information

 address, purchase platform, purchases information, IP address